Last week I was lucky enough to complete an adventure at the top of my bucket list - mountain gorilla tracking in Rwanda.

 The week before I left for Rwanda I rented Gorillas in the Mist, about Dian Fossey’s experience of living with and studying mountain gorillas in the DRC and Rwanda.
 The film was shot in Rwanda, so you can excited for the beautiful landscapes before you arrive in the country, and get extremely excited about being able to see mountain gorillas (although don’t expect them to hold your hand like they do in the movie with Dian).
 I wish I had also read Gorillas in the Mist before I’d gone on my gorilla tracking trip – I only read it after my return – it’s a fascinating account of mountain gorillas, with so much more interesting information about Dian Fossey’s studies than the movie.

-I went to Rwanda on a package trip with Getaway Adventures.
-A four-day package to Rwanda, including flights, accommodation and the $750 gorilla permit is R23 000.
-The trips will run from June 2013, with various departure dates.
+I went to Rwanda on a package trip with Getaway Travel.
+A four-day package to Rwanda, including flights, accommodation and the $750 gorilla permit is R31 614.
 For more on the trip, and to book for next year click here.